firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Boundary conditions enter the variational problem in one of two ways.
-`Natural` (often termed `Neumann`) boundary conditions, which
+`Natural` (often termed `Neumann` or `weak`) boundary conditions,
-prescribe values of the derivative of the solution, are incorporated
+which prescribe values of the derivative of the solution, are
-into the variational form.  `Essential` (often termed `Dirichlet` or
+incorporated into the variational form.  `Essential` (often termed
-`strong`) boundary conditions, which prescribe values of the solution,
+`Dirichlet` or `strong`) boundary conditions, which prescribe values
-become prescriptions on the function space.
-In Firedrake, the former
+of the solution, become prescriptions on the function space.
+In
-are naturally expressed as part of the formulation of the variational
+Firedrake, the former are naturally expressed as part of the
-problem, the latter are represented as
+formulation of the variational problem, the latter are represented as
 :py:class:`~firedrake.bcs.DirichletBC` objects and are applied when
 solving the variational problem.
 Construction of such a strong
 boundary condition requires a function space (to impose the boundary